 A healthy mouth is a vital part of overall health.
-That’s why we’re introducing Health through Oral Wellness® to our dental plans starting in 2020.
+That’s why Health through Oral Wellness® is included in our dental plans.

 This unique patient-centered program adds benefits to plans based on each person’s oral health needs.

 Dental health care providers in our network can perform a risk assessment during a regular checkup.
 Patients at high risk of tooth decay or gum disease get additional benefits to improve their oral health.

 The majority of Delta Dental of South Dakota members who had an assessment have unlocked additional benefits.
 You, too, may unlock sealants, fluoride, extra cleanings, and more!